ethersphere/bee/CODINGSTYLE.md

 </td></tr>
 </tbody></table>

-Note that the compiler will not generate errors when using predeclared identifiers, but tools such as `go vet` should correctly point out these and other cases of shadowing.
+*Note:* the compiler will not generate errors when using predeclared identifiers, but tools such as `go vet` should correctly point out these and other cases of shadowing.

 ## Avoid `init()`

 Avoid `init()` where possible.
 When `init()` is unavoidable or desirable, code should attempt to:

 1. Be completely deterministic, regardless of program environment or invocation.
 2. Avoid depending on the ordering or side-effects of other `init()` functions.
 While `init()` ordering is well-known, code can change, and thus relationships between `init()` functions can make code brittle and   error-prone.
 3. Avoid accessing or manipulating global or environment state, such as machine information, environment variables, working directory, program arguments/inputs, etc.
 4. Avoid I/O, including both filesystem, network, and system calls.

 Code that cannot satisfy these requirements likely belongs as a helper to be called as part of `main()` (or elsewhere in a program's lifecycle), or be written as part of `main()` itself.
 In particular, libraries that are intended to be used by other programs should take special care to be completely deterministic and not perform "init magic".

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>